Columbia Basin Water Monitoring Framework

 One month prior to the Argenta Creek wildfire, Living Lakes Canada published a timely resource in collaboration with the Argenta Safety and Preparedness Society.
 Water Resources for Wildfire Suppression provides comprehensive digital maps identifying all available water sources in the Argenta and Johnsons Landing region of interior BC.

 In the second issue in our Watershed Bulletin series, discover how local knowledge was compiled, digitized and transformed into interactive maps to help crews quickly orient themselves and gain situational awareness at critical times, and how it was applied during the recent Argenta Creek wildfire.
-View the flipbook above, open it in a new tab or download as a PDF
+View the flipbook or download as a PDF

 CURRENT NETWORK STATUS